NewsFormer NASCAR Driver Greg Biffle, Wife, and 2 Children Killed in Citation...

 Biffle signs autographs along pit lane at Pocono Raceway in 2008 | IMAGE: By Ford Racing – Greg Biffle @ Pocono

-Outside of racing, Biffle was also known for his aviation interests and humanitarian work.
-He was a licensed helicopter pilot and gained renewed public attention following Hurricane Helene, when he used his helicopter to deliver supplies to communities across western North Carolina.
+Away from the racetrack, Biffle was also deeply involved in aviation and charitable work.
+He was a licensed helicopter pilot and became widely recognized for his humanitarian efforts following Hurricane Helene, when he used his helicopter to transport supplies to isolated and hard-hit communities across western North Carolina.
+His actions drew praise from both the aviation and motorsports communities.

 Developing Story